moa-ha/dreamfest/README.md

 # DreamFest

-Dreamfest is a music festival schedule managing app.
+Dreamfest is a music festival schedule managing app.<br>
-This was my first app using full-stack with knex.
+This was my first app using Knex & SQL Databases.

 ## Setup